DOWNLOAD THE PIPES APP NOW

 Water at Last!

 The Maasai Community's traditional source of livelihood, cattle rearing, is threatened by changing weather patterns, which has caused a prolonged drought that has negatively affected the livelihood of the Maasai people.
-PIPES' partnership with Worldserve-Kenya and Davis & Shirtliff has achieved the desired results.
-We now look forward to implementing farming projects and moving the community from over-dependency on cattle rearing to both cattle and crop farming for food security.
+In partnership with Worldserve-Kenya and Davis & Shirtliff, we completed the water drilling project and commissioned the borehole in August 2023.
+We have since implemented farming projects and are moving the Maasai community from over-dependency on cattle rearing to both cattle and crop farming for food security.
+Locals are trained at the facility and supported to grow crops in their farms.

 Water and Farming Initiatives